QMULAmplitudes/Gravity-Observables-from-Amplitudes/README.md

 # Waveforms-From-Snails
-This is the companion repository to xxxx.xxxxx.
-It contains:....
+This is the companion repository to "One-loop Gravitational Bremsstrahlung and Waveforms from a Heavy-Mass Effective Field Theory" xxxx.xxxxx.
+The contents are: